Smoothing Terrain Contours and Controlling it Precisely

 | Reference Number: KB-00715 Last Updated: 05-12-2015 03:13 PM

 When I add terrain points, lines and splines my terrain will often appear erratic; creating slopes, valleys and peaks in areas where I don't necessarily want them.
 How can I quickly smooth out my terrain and bring it under control?

 Chief Architect will create a smooth curve through elevation points, lines, and splines.
-Often, if not enough data is available you will get seemingly unexpected results.
-These results are predictable and controllable by using more elevation lines, and to group the terrain lines in sets of four.
+Often, it may seem as if not enough data is available and you will get seemingly unexpected results.
+These results, however, actually are predictable and controllable by using more elevation lines, and to group the terrain lines in sets of four.

 To create a terrain perimeter

-- To begin, launch Chief Architect and either Open the plan in which you would like to smooth your terrain, or start a new plan by selecting File> New Plan from the menu.
+- To begin, launch Chief Architect and Open the plan in which you would like to smooth your terrain.

 - To model terrain within Chief Architect you will first need to create a terrain perimeter.